leocfig/FP-22-23/README.md

-# Foundations of Programming course in IST
+# Foundations of Programming course at IST

 Grades: